llbit/chunky-docs/docs/index.md

 Chunky
 ======

 Chunky is a Minecraft mapping and rendering tool.
-Check out [our subreddit][15] to see examples of what people are using Chunky for!
+Check out [the gallery][15] to see what it is possible with Chunky!

 Download links for [version @VERSION@][1]: